ton-community/ton-docs/docs/contribute/localization-program/how-it-works.md

 ![how it Works](/img/localizationProgramGuideline/localization-program.png)

-There are a few important parts in **TownSquareXYZ Localization Program**, in this chapter, you'll know how this **TownSquareXYZ Localization Program** worked in general, by getting into this deep, you can learn how to use it better.
+There are a few important parts in **TownSquare Labs Localization Program**, in this chapter, you'll know how this **TownSquare Labs Localization Program** worked in general, by getting into this deep, you can learn how to use it better.

 In this whole system, we contain several applications, how do we combine them, use their benefit, and make them work like they are just one program naturally: